For Professionals

 What is MECSH?

-You work with your Health visitor to create a plan for you and your baby’s needs.
-The same health visitor will continue to visit except for the times when they may be away, then another health visitor will help out.
+The programme encourages parents to work with their Health Visitor to create a plan for their needs and their baby’s needs.
+The same Health Visitor will continue to visit except for the times when they may be away, then another will help out.

-This programme is tailored to improve outcomes for families working from prevention and early intervention framework.
+This programme is tailored to improve outcomes for families who may benefit from early input and support.

-MECSH is a voluntary programme and if you change your mind at any time, you can withdraw.
+MECSH is a voluntary programme and parents can withdraw from it at any time.

 How many visits will I receive?